shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 -   Landmark – a card that is a location where creatures are played to and has one or more terrains
 -   Moment – when a creature takes an action, it creates a window of time in which other creatures can react.
 This is called a moment.
 Triggerable abilities can only trigger during a moment.
 -   Play – to play a creature, move it from your hand to the landmark tied to that hand
--   Power – a creature’s total power.
+-   Power – a creature’s might
+-   Power Total– a creature’s power used for fighting and battling, which is equal to the sum of its base power, terrain mods, and bonus power value.
+A downed creature’s power total is always 0.
 -   Resolve – carry out the effect of the current processed ability in the moment.
 -   Rest Zone – where your creatures go after the battle is over.
 When a creature is done resting, it returns to your army.
 -   Shielded – a creature with Shield value of 1 or more is shielded